MicrosoftDocs/azure-devops-docs/docs/report/admin/change-a-process-control-setting.md

   * You must be a member of the **Team Foundation Administrators** security group, or you must have the server-level **Administer warehouse** permission set to **Allow**.
 See [Set administrator permissions for Team Foundation Server](../../tfs-server/add-administrator-tfs.md).

-  * The Microsoft Team Foundation Server Application Pool must be running for the Warehouse Control Web service to be available.
+  * The TFS Application Pool must be running for the Warehouse Control Web service to be available.

 ##Access the Warehouse Control Web Service
 1. Log on to the application-tier server.